Refresh your knowledge

-There are ten (10) multiple choice examinations, one for each theory module.
-Each examination contains twenty-five (25) questions in varying formats such as true/false, multiple choice, multiple select.
-Two opportunities are allowed to successfully complete each module post-test with a score of76% or greater.
+There are 10 multiple choice examinations, one for each theory module.
+Each examination contains 25 questions in varying formats such as true/false, multiple choice, multiple select.
+Participants are allowed two opportunities to successfully complete each module post-test with a score of76% or greater.
 If a score of less than 76% is attained on post-test A, the participant will review the module material again and complete post-test B. If a score of 76% or greater is not obtained on either post-test A or B, the participant will be dismissed from the program.

-The twenty-six (26) required and four (4) optional ATI Skills modules are integrated throughout the course material to provide learning opportunities related to the requirements of a registered nurse in various clinical settings.
+The 26 required and four optional ATI Skills modules are integrated throughout the course material to provide learning opportunities related to the requirements of a registered nurse in various clinical settings.

 The ATI Skills are used in conjunction with the textbook to provide in-depth information and visual cues for each learning experience.
 ATI Skills modules are designed with a pre-test, completion of learning modules, then followed by a post-test.
 The modules are self-paced and interactive, contain audio and video clips as well as step-by-step procedures.
 Case studies in the form of practice challenges are included in each module.
 The modules support the participant’s skill-building, apply the theoretical and evidence-based information and instill confidence in understanding of skills.
 The participant should expect to spend an hour to complete the pre-test, review of the tutorial including the overview, step-by-step viewing, accepted practice components and post-test.